Introduction

 Resident Evil 2 Remake

-Resident Evil 2 Remake on Steam.
+- Installation: Resident Evil 2 Remake Steam Store Page

 This is one of the games I play a lot when I was a kid.
 A survival horror, zombie shooting game that mostly takes place in a museum-turned-police station in Racoon City.
 A lot has been changed in this remake compared to its original PlayStation 1: graphics, puzzles, story changes, and game play – all very different from what it was before.